-Over the last three years, I’ve had the opportunity to meet and research dozens of companies across several industries.
+Over the last four years, I’ve had the opportunity to meet and research dozens of companies across several industries.
 You’re given autonomy to pursue what interests you, determine your research agenda and plan your trips.
 Some of my research projects include luxury goods, diabetes treatment, car distribution, telecommunications and cybersecurity.
 Importantly, you’re given as much autonomy as you need, and have mentors to support you when you feel stuck.

 The culture at Baillie Gifford is relaxed but intellectually challenging.
 This is mostly because of our long-term investment style.
 You’ll have a considerable amount of time to think about and write research reports, and you’ll seldom need to work into the evening or weekend.
 The long-term approach also translates into the training, where you’re given time to grow as an investor.
 Edinburgh is also a very liveable city.
 The quality of life is very high, and the festivals/markets keep you engaged.

 My preconceptions meant the investment world did not appeal to me initially, as I received maintenance grants and worked thirty-hour weeks to support myself throughout university, but Baillie Gifford is unique and welcomes you into its culture.
 Here it is not about ‘fitting in’ but seeing what you can bring to the table, whilst keeping up the enthusiasm to learn.
-Through networks such as Women in Banking and Finance, Future Asset and the Social Mobility Foundation, I have been supported by Baillie Gifford to talk to cohorts of people from similar backgrounds and share the experience of starting a career here.
+Through networks such as Women in Banking and Finance, Future Asset and Social Mobility Foundation, I have been supported by Baillie Gifford to talk to cohorts of people from similar backgrounds and share the experience of starting a career here.

-I was looking for a graduate programme that would help me get a sense of the world outside academia.
+I was looking for the right graduate programme that would help me get a sense of the world outside academia.
 With a background in development research and consultancy, financial services wasn’t my original career focus, but Baillie Gifford was the only company in the industry that truly appealed.
 I discovered the firm’s emphasis on future-thinking, cognitive diversity, and long-term investment approaches valuing qualitative thinking alongside quantitative methods.
 I realised this was an attractive opportunity to learn more about the world.

 A key learning point has been that working in investments is not simply about a set of discrete outputs.
 The work is always in-progress, as the performance of any one stock or investment case is monitored across a long time horizon.
 I’ve admired the patience of investment managers at Baillie Gifford in continually reflecting upon and revising their previous insights and workings.
 In my experience I’ve also found the firm on the whole to be a conscientiously self-reflective place.
 As a business, asking other companies about their management and culture has highlighted the importance of asking the same questions of ourselves.